-When inspected, the subjects were occupied, fully furnished and floors were mostly covered.
+When inspected the subjects were unoccupied, although furnished, and floors were partially covered.

-Generally, the subjects were found to be in a condition commensurate with age and style, although requiring a degree of maintenance repair.
+Generally the subjects were found to be in a condition commensurate with age and style although requiring a degree of maintenance attention.
 We have endeavoured to reflect all relevant factors.
 No obvious significant defects, which would have an adverse impact upon value or security, were in evidence with regards to limitations.